ESGF/esgf.github.io/index.md

 <div class="hero-unit announcement">
   <h3>Dear  ESGF community</h3>
   <p>
   <p>To protect the integrity of the ESGF data archives, we have decided to overhaul the entire ESG Federation of data nodes.
-We plan to have the updated version of ESGF available mid October, and access to nodes will be restored as they come online after that date.</p>
+We plan to have the updated version of ESGF available in November, and access to nodes will be restored as they come online after that date.</p>
   <p>Updates concerning the overhaul of ESGF will be posted at:  <a href="http://esgf.llnl.gov">http://esgf.llnl.gov</a>.</p>
   <p>Note that this announcement affects all ESGF data, including CMIP5 output, but data from CMIP3 simulations remains available via <a href="https://esg.llnl.gov:8443/about/registration.do">https://esg.llnl.gov:8443/about/registration.do</a>  (see also <a href="http://www-pcmdi.llnl.gov/ipcc/info_for_analysts.php#getting_started">http://www-pcmdi.llnl.gov/ipcc/info_for_analysts.php#getting_started)</a>.
 A list of what CMIP5 data is available can be found <a href="https://verc.enes.org/community/announcements/news/esgf-data-nodes-down">here</a>.</p>
   </p>